robertdebock/presentations/ci-cd.md

 ---

+# Journey

-# Journey: code -> service
+## code -> service

-How does code go from a developer to a service or product?
+How does code go from a developer to a service?

 ---

-# Code for components
+# Components

 ```yaml
 - name: install haproxy